Setting the Stage: Text-Driven Scene-Consistent Image Generation: Extended Details on Evaluation Metrics and User Study

-This section provides additional details on the automatic metrics and user study protocol used in Section~\ref{sec:quantitative}.
+This section provides additional details on the automatic metrics and user study protocol used in the main paper.
+Specifically, we expand upon the evaluation setup introduced in Section 4.2 (main paper) and the user study discussed in Section 4.3 (main paper).
 We explicitly describe the Gemini 2.5 Flash prompts used for automatic scoring and the annotation interface shown to human raters.